johnathanvman/F6/index.md

 					Entrys.push("CDOM swallows SUB.
 From inside her belly, SUBSHORT calls her a traitor!")
 					Entrys.push("CDOM swallows SUB.
 While digesting, she tries explaining that SUBRACEs aren't supposed to eat other SUBRACEs!")
 					Entrys.push("CDOM swallows SUB.
 Before digesting, she shouts that SUBRACEs shouldn't eat other SUBRACEs.")
 				}
+				if(unit(s[1]).arms && unit(s[2]).legs && unit(s[2]).MPle-unit(s[2]).CPle <= unit(0).Fuck && unit(s[1]).Tags[0] != unit(s[2]).Tags[0]){
+					Entrys = []//REMOVE AND MOVE BACK TO TOP AFTER TESTING Entrys.push(
+						choose(["CDOM whispers into my ear about wanting to eat SUB.
+She smiles when I agree to help, then starts casually walking to get behind her.","CDOM points to SUB while rubbing her belly.
+We both grin before splitting up.","CDOM's belly growls hungrily while she stares at SUB.
+She nods when I tell her to wait, then slinks off to hide.","CDOM nudges my ribs while looking at SUB.
+We both nod, and I get ready to be a distraction."])+ choose([" I <i>accidentally</i> stumble into SUBSHORT and knock us both over.
+We laugh for awhile as I lay on top of her.
+Eventually she tries scooching out from under me, but pauses at my touch."," While SUBSHORT lies on the ground, I approach on all fours."," I crawl towards SUBSHORT as she lays on the ground."," I guide SUBSHORT to the GROUND, and get on top of her."])+ choose([" She giggles as I tickle her thighs, then gasps when I spread them."," She relaxes as I massage her legs, and gets excited when I pull them apart."," We get comfortable being so close, and she doesn't flinch when I stick a hand between her thighs.
+She winks as she spreads them for me."," She spreads her legs as she tells me how lonely she's been."," Surprisingly, she opens her legs, and asks if we can have some fun."])+ choose([" I begin by rubbing my thumb around her clit"," I begin by kissing her "+DescWord(unit(s[2]),"belly",100)+"belly"," I begin by licking her hood"])+ choose([", and once she's wet I bend down to start licking lower.",", then start licking lower as well.
+Once she's wet, I plunge my tongue inside her.",".
+After a bit, she grabs my head, and guides it to her slit.
+I start licking, then explore deeper."])+ choose([" As SUBSHORT starts to moan, DOMSHORT sneaks up closer."," I hear DOMSHORT sneak closer as I keep SUBSHORT distracted."," CSUBSHORT is too busy moaning to hear DOMSHORT sneaking up."])+ choose([" I feel the SUBRACE jolt and look up"," The SUBRACE's thighs suddenly press forcefully against my ears.
+With my face smushed, I peer up"," The SUBRACE's body goes stiff, then starts getting pulled away from me.
+I move closer to keep licking, and look up"," The SUBRACE's legs suddenly kick wildly, and I hear muffled cries for help.
+I keep pleasuring her, and look up"])+ choose([" at DOMSHORT's mouth around the SUBSHORT's shoulders!"," at her belly sticking out of DOMSHORT's maw!"," as her "+DescWord(unit(s[2]),"breasts",100)+"breasts get tucked into DOMSHORT's mouth!"," as she starts getting eaten by DOMSHORT!"])+ choose([" She keeps struggling even as I continue to pleasure her"," She stops struggling when I thrust my tongue deeper into her depths"," Her struggling seems to waver as I thrust my tongue deeper still"])+ choose([", and DOMSHORT's nose soon meets mine as she continues swallowing.",", eventually her hips start to buck as more juices dribble out of her.
+CDOMSHORT smiles around her meal when she gets face to face with me.",".
+She goes slack when I return to licking her nub.
+CDOMSHORT's eyebrows raise at the shift in the prey's demeanor."])+ choose([" Despite my best efforts, I can't get SUBSHORT to cum.
+I concede by lifting her legs and letting DOMSHORT swallow the rest of her."," My face gets soaked when the devoured girl climaxes, and she thanks me as she finishes getting swallowed."," She keeps swallowing, and our tongue meet at SUBSHORT's sex.
+We alternate between kissing, and pleasuring SUBSHORT until she cums.
+She sighs contently as she slides the rest of the way into the awaiting belly."," She gets upset when I stop her progress, but I don't let go until SUBSHORT finally cums.
+Her quivering legs slide against my face as they're gulped down."," Once DOMSHORT's tongue can reach, we both work together to get the devoured girl off.
+Our efforts are soon rewarded by gushing juices, and they help SUBSHORT slide into the awaiting belly."," It takes longer than expected, but when SUBSHORT cums, its a big one.
+Her body thrashes violently as DOMSHORT swallows it down."])
+					)
+					if(map[party.y][party.x].units.length == 1 && Math.random()<.25){
+						if(unit(s[1]).Tags[0] == "Foxgirl" || unit(s[1]).Tags[0] == "Wolfgirl"){
+							Entrys[Entrys.length-1] += " I lay with DOMSHORT as she rests on her belly.
+Her tail wags in the air as her prey digests."
+						}else if(unit(s[1]).Tags[0] == "Catgirl"){
+							Entrys[Entrys.length-1] += " I pet DOMSHORT's head, and she starts to purr.
+She rolls onto her back, and I massage her belly as it digests her prey."
+						}else if(unit(s[1]).Tags[0] == "Bunnygirl"){
+							Entrys[Entrys.length-1] += " I congratulate DOMSHORT on her conquest, and laugh as she fails to move with her belly so big.
+We lay together until she completely digests the SUBRACE."
+						}else if(unit(s[1]).Tags[0] == "Froggirl"){
+							Entrys[Entrys.length-1] += choose([" I watch the SUBRACE's perfect outline move around inside my froggy's belly before digesting."," I giggle as my froggy fails to stand with the extra weight, her slick feet make slimy trails across the ground.
+I try helping her up, but we both end up falling onto the GROUND.
+I spoon her as we laugh off the embarrassment and wait for her to finish digesting."])
+						}
+					}
+				}
 				if(unit(s[1]).Tags[0] == "Froggirl"){
 					Entrys.push(choose(["CDOM's ","CDOM's ","CDOM's ","CDOM's ","CDOM's ","CDOM ribbits before her ","CDOM croaks before her ","CDOM opens her mouth impossibly wide before her ","CDOM licks her lips before her "])+ choose(["","","slimy ","sticky ","long ","powerful "])+